Final Fantasy VI: Retrospective

-The game's release for the Game Boy Advance also garnered praise. the Game Boy Advance re-release was named eighth best Game Boy Advance game of all time in IGNs feature reflecting on the Game Boy Advance's long lifespan.
+The game's release for the Game Boy Advance also garnered praise.
+The Game Boy Advance re-release was named eighth best Game Boy Advance game of all time in IGNs feature reflecting on the Game Boy Advance's long lifespan.
 Official Nintendo Magazine ranked the GBA version of the game 32nd on a list of greatest Nintendo games in 2009.
 Final Fantasy VI is often regarded as one of the best titles in the series, and one of the best role-playing video games ever created according to multiple websites.
 Readers of the Japanese magazine Famitsu voted it as the 25th best game of all time.
 In an updated version of the "Top 100" list in 2007, IGN ranked Final Fantasy VI as the ninth top game of all time, above all other Final Fantasy games in the series.
 They continued to cite the game's character development, and especially noted Kefka as one of the most memorable villains in RPG history.
 Nintendo Power listed the ending to Final Fantasy VI as one of the best finales, citing the narrative and cast variety.
 Time Extension included the game on their "Best JRPGs of All Time" list.

+The 2022 Pixel Remaster release for PC and mobile also received positive reviews.
+RPGamer described it as bringing "the definitive version of a 28-year-old game to today's audiences," praising its modern enhancements, while honoring the spirit of the original game.
+CGMagazine called it "an accessibly modern yet aesthetically authentic re-release of an essential RPG," noting that the updated visuals and improved resolution offered a net positive over previous versions.